PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 This program processes IMS data in a UIMF file to align all frames to a base frame, adjusting the observed drift times of each frame to align with the base frame.

-The input file can also be a tab-delimited text file with two columns of data to align.
+The input file can also be a tab-delimited text file with two or more columns of data to align.
-Intensity values in the first column will be aligned to intensity values in the second column.
+Intensity values in the second column will be aligned to intensity values in the first column.
+If additional columns of data are included, they will also be aligned to the first column.
+Optionally use

 ## Console Switches